AirtimeUX/airtime-playbook/airtime-playbook/docs/continuous_consent.md

+---
+title: Automating consent
+description: A practical guide to improving your user research processes.
+---

 # Automating consent

 To comply with GDPR requirements you need to make sure that every participant has given consent before participating in research.